 You could remain on the NDW, turning left here and right after 75m onto an enclosed path along the downs; the two routes rejoin after 600m at another NDW Link signpost.
 If you take this slightly shorter route, resume the directions at [•] below.

-For the suggested route (which is waymarked with yellow arrows), turn right onto the byway.
+For the suggested route (with yellow waymarkers), turn right onto the byway.
 In 125m turn left through a side gate to the right of a Woodland Trust fieldgate (not the permitted horse ride on its left).
 Go straight ahead across the grassland, staying near the wire fence on your left.
 In 200m the field opens out and you bear left as indicated.
-A grassy path leads you to a viewpoint with a wooden sculpture, “The Shepherd”7, gazing out over the Wealden Greensand.
+A grassy path leads you to a viewpoint with a wooden sculpture “The Shepherd”7 gazing out over the Wealden Greensand.